EngageSoftware/cantarus-polydeploy-client/overview.md

 and its subfolders and pass them to the PolyDeploy client to be installed.
 ![Task configuration screen](./static/task-config-screenshot.png)

-This version of the task includes version 0.8.0 of the PolyDeploy client.

 This Azure DevOps task is a project of [Engage Software](https://engagesoftware.com/).